AqwamCreates/DataPredict/docs/API/Models/ReinforcementLearningNeuralNetworkBaseModel.md

 ### new()

-Create new model object.
+Creates a new base model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
 ReinforcementLearningNeuralNetworkBaseModel.new(maxNumberOfIterations: integer, learningRate: number, discountFactor: number): ModelObject